-If you have not already read Alex’s account of our accidental nakedness, you will not know that we have bared all at a Naturalist (Nudist) Colony.
+If you have not already read Alee’s account of our accidental nakedness, you will not know that we have bared all at a Naturalist (Nudist) Colony.
 There is something inherently open about Naturalists, not just their doors or bosoms.
 We were vehemently and warmly welcomed to join the community of Naturaists we had accidentally deployed our previously clothing-replete caravan of bag-laden-bikes into.
-The experience would have been such a different and much less complete one, had we not foisted ourselves, faces bared, on such a charming group of people.
-If we had not used our faces to show a little of who we were, and to invite questions and interaction we would not have had much of an experience at all.
+The experience would have been such a different and much less complete one had we not foisted ourselves, faces bared, on such a charming group of people.
+If we had not used our faces to show a little of who we were and to invite questions and interaction we would not have had much of an experience at all.

-At first we assumed that because we simply weren’t wearing clothes, we couldn’t be recognized as well-meaning impostors.
-The stories and wine flowed with equal tenacity and soon we were outed as first timers. this didn’t matter however, it only served to evidence what power nudity and openness has.
+At first, we assumed that because we simply weren’t wearing clothes, we couldn’t be recognized as well-meaning impostors.
+The stories and wine flowed with equal tenacity and soon we were outed as first-timers. this didn’t matter however, it only served to evidence what power nudity and openness has.

 Alas, it was not the case, I needed to be coaxed.

-Although undoubtedly an extroverted exhibitionist on more than occasional basis, I fear I am more of a meek mouse when faced with sharing my own form in its entirety.
+Although undoubtedly an extroverted exhibitionist on more than an occasional basis, I fear I am more of a meek mouse when faced with sharing my own form in its entirety.
 I say this is sad; I think we are socialized to believe that nudity is rude and improper and something to be ashamed of.
 I think that yes, there are definitely boundaries that one should respect but here lies the very key to what it is to be a Naturalist.
 They are not sexualised or over-sexed or crazy extroverts (in the forceful sense of the word), nor are they tyrannical about people who choose to wear clothes, as the majority have “normal” or “clothed” or “non-Naturalist” jobs and friends and pastimes.
 I must admit walking around with clothes on the morning after our stint as commandos did feel a little weird and constrained, one definitely attracts more attention for wearing clothes at a ‘clothing optional’ establishment.

 Before having this experience, I felt an element of body shame every time I de-clothed.
 Of course, this is mostly mixed up with a lack of love for my body.
 I still feel that sense of slight repulsion and embarrassment at my own nakedness, but I must admit, the experience has definitely had a positive effect on me.
 As at the Naturalist camp, I don’t feel that “all eyes on me” feeling quite so intensely when I need to change into or out of my clothes.
 I don’t have that same foreboding and seemingly necessary shame of my body; I don’t dislike being naked in quite the same fashion.